MicroEJ Core Engine

-The MicroEJ Core Engine and its components represent the core of the Architecture.
-It is used to compile and execute at runtime the MicroEJ Application code.
+The Core Engine is the core component of the Architecture.
+It executes at runtime the Application code.

 Architecture